Camera & Studio Equipment

 Next Training Session Starts Aug 28th, 2017

 Robust, state of the art hardware is needed in today’s digital media industries.
-At CGM, we utilize quad core processors, Dual 4MB HDMI video cards, dual monitors and intuos medium tablets, all industry standard for serious and demanding work.
+At CGM, we utilize quad core processors, Dual 4MB HDMI video cards, dual monitors and intuos medium tablets; all industry standard for serious and demanding work.
 Every workstation is loaded with the latest, greatest industry standard software.
-Tools like Nuke, Maya, Houdini and Modo are used every day in studios large and small.
-They absolutely must be a part of the training curriculum.
-Each student has a dedicated workstation for the duration of training as well as access to a large network storage array and a render farm, just like in production.
+Tools like Nuke, Maya, Houdini and Modo are an absolute must as a part of the training curriculum as you will be required to work with them in real life studio environments every day.
+Each student has a dedicated workstation for the duration of training as well as access to a large network storage array and a render farm, just like in professional production.

 Professional 4K Production Camera

 There are few things more important in visual media than image quality.
 CGM ensures students are working with feature-quality gear like the Black Magic.
-The Black Magic 4K Production Camera is one if the hottest feature-film quality cameras available today.
-Shooting in stunning 4K, students are able to create imagery of unprecedented clarity and quality; just what they need for today’s demanding job market.; Students use our camera gear under the guidance of experienced visual effects supervisors to shoot footage for their training projects.
-The camera comes with professional Rokinon cinema lenses and our suite of EF mount Canon lenses.
+The Black Magic 4K Production Camera is one of the hottest feature-film quality cameras available today.
+Shooting in stunning 4K, students are able to create imagery of unprecedented clarity and quality; just what they need for today’s demanding job market.
+Students use our camera gear under the guidance of experienced visual effects supervisors to shoot footage for their training projects.

 Canon DSLR Cameras

-We have a stack of Canon 60D DSLR cameras that are used in our camera optics class.
+We have multiple Canon 60D DSLR cameras that are used in our camera optics class.
 These cameras shoot high resolution RAW stills, which are perfect for HDRI capture.
-They can also shoot up to 1920X1080 HD moving footage which makes them a great tool to learn film shooting.
+They can also shoot up to 1920X1080 HD moving footage which makes them a great tool for learning to shoot film.

 Studio Theatre with Greenscreen

 Every decent production facility needs a screening room and a studio large enough to shoot elements.
-Our new campus boasts a studio space that fulfills both needs.
-Our HD projector produces an image over ten feet wide while one entire wall of the space is a purpose-built greenscreen wall.
-We have light control drapes that permit us to black out the space for fine light control and to flood it with natural light for use as a drawing or photography studio or if we just want to let in the daylight.
+Our campus boasts a studio space that fulfills both needs.
+Our HD projector produces images over ten feet wide while the space also has a purpose-built greenscreen that covers an entire wall.
+We have light control drapes that permit us to black out the space for fine light control or to flood it with natural light for use as a drawing or photography studio.

 Fresnels, redheads, lekos, oh my.
 What good is a professional camera and a great studio space if you don’t have the lighting gear to properly light your shot?
 Understanding on-set lighting is central to re-lighting in CG, or to matching onset lighting to your digital elements.
 To this end, we have been sure to include the necessary lighting equipment in our kit.